Cliff Richard

-Biography
+Life and career

 1940–1958: Childhood and adolescence

-Cliff Richard was born Harry Rodger Webb on 14 October 1940 at King George's Hospital (now KGMU Hospital), Victoria Street, in Lucknow, which was then part of British India.
+Cliff Richard was born Harry Rodger Webb on 14 October 1940 at King George's Hospital (now King George's Medical University), Victoria Street, in Lucknow, which was then part of British India.
 His parents were Rodger Oscar Webb, a manager for a catering contractor that serviced the Indian Railways, and the former Dorothy Marie Dazely.
 His parents also spent some years in Howrah, West Bengal.
-After the violence of Direct Action Day, they decided to relocate to England permanently.
+After the violence of Direct Action Day, they decided to relocate to Britain permanently.
 Richard is primarily of English heritage, but he had one great-grandmother who was of half Welsh and half Spanish descent, born of a Spanish great-great-grandmother named Emiline Joseph Rebeiro.

-The Webb family lived in a modest home in Maqbara, near the main shopping centre of Hazratganj.
+The Webb family lived in a modest home in Maqbara, near the main shopping centre of Hazratganj in Lucknow.
 Dorothy's mother served as the dormitory matron at the La Martiniere Girls' School.
-Richard has three sisters, Joan, Jacqui and Donna (1942–2016).
+Richard had three sisters, Joan, Jacqui and Donna (1942–2016).

-In 1948, following Indian independence, the family embarked on a three-week sea voyage to Tilbury, Essex, England aboard the SS Ranchi.
+In 1948, following Indian independence, the family embarked on a three-week sea voyage to Tilbury, Essex, England, aboard the SS Ranchi.
 The Webbs moved from comparative wealth in India, where they lived in a company-supplied flat at Howrah near Calcutta, to a semi-detached house in Carshalton, north Surrey.
 Harry Webb attended a local primary school, Stanley Park Juniors, in Carshalton.

-In 1949, his father obtained employment in the credit control office of Thorn Electrical Industries and the family moved in with other relatives in Waltham Cross, Hertfordshire, where he attended Kings Road Junior Mixed Infants School, until a three-bedroom council house in nearby Cheshunt was allocated to them in 1950, at 12 Hargreaves Close.
+In 1949, his father obtained employment in the credit control office of Thorn Electrical Industries, Enfield, and the family moved in with other relatives in Waltham Cross, Hertfordshire, where he attended Kings Road Junior Mixed Infants School, until a three-bedroom council house in nearby Cheshunt was allocated to them in 1950, at 12 Hargreaves Close.

 He then attended Cheshunt Secondary Modern School from 1952 to 1957.
-(The school was later renamed Riversmead School before being rebuilt and renamed Bishopslea School.)
 As a member of the top stream, he stayed on beyond the minimum leaving age to take GCE Ordinary Level examinations and gained a pass in English literature.
 He then started work as a filing clerk for Atlas Lamps.
 A development of retirement flats, Cliff Richard Court, has been named after him in Cheshunt.

 Harry Webb became interested in skiffle.
 When he was 16, his father bought him a guitar, and in 1957, he formed the school vocal harmony group The Quintones, before singing in the Dick Teague Skiffle Group.